 For example, taking $f(x)=x^{-2-\eta} $, then $F(x)=-x^{-1-\eta}/(1+\eta)$, and we obtain

 Since $\left[\frac{\theta(x)}{x^2}\right]_+$ is not well-defined, we convert to a double-plus distribution before expanding in $\eta$,

 to obtain the expansion

-as in eq.
-2.40 of \cite{Ebert:2018gsn}.
+as in Eq.
+(2.40) of \cite{Ebert:2018gsn}.

-\subsection{Vector Plus Distributions}
+\subsection{Vector plus distributions}

 The same techniques may be applied to divergent vector-valued functions.
-Since our operators $T_{(i,j)}$ live in $d\neq4$ spacetime dimensions, we define the vector plus distribution (a.k.a the $\xi^2$-distribution) by the relations
+Since our operators $T_{(i,j)}$ live in $d\neq4$ spacetime dimensions, we define the vector plus distribution (also known as the $\xi^2$-distribution) by the relations

 When $f(\vecQ)=f(\qtsq)$ is a rotationally symmetric function, we have

 where

 and $S_{d-2}=2\pi^{\frac{d-2}{2}}/\Gamma \left( \frac{d-2}{2} \right)$, e.g. $S_2=2\pi$.
 We also note that a $(d-2)$-dimensional delta function at the origin may be written as